Edcel Lagman: Personal life

 Lagman was the elder brother of Filemon "Popoy" Lagman, the founder of the Partido ng Manggagawa and the Alex Boncayao Brigade who was assassinated in 2001.
 Another brother, Hermon, was a political activist who disappeared during the martial law government of President Ferdinand Marcos.

 Lagman was married to Maria Cielo Lagman (née Burce) (1944–2017), Tabaco's first elected woman City Mayor and has seven children including Krisel, Edcel Greco.
 Edcel Greco became Governor of Albay.

-Death
+Death and funeral

 Lagman died from a cardiac arrest on January 30, 2025, at the age of 82.
 His wake was first held at the Mount Carmel Shrine in Quezon City from January 31 to February 2, before being flown to Albay, where his remains lay at his residence in Bacacay until February 4 and at the Tabaco Church on February 4.
 A necrological service for him was held at the Batasang Pambansa on February 5.
 His remains returned to the Mount Carmel Shrine for another wake until his interment at the Loyola Memorial Park in Marikina on February 10.